Esri/joint-military-symbology-xml/README.md

             * NOTE: if you recieve an error message: `'msbuild' is not recognized`
             * You may need to add the path the .NET Framework SDK (if multiple SDKs are installed)
             * E.g. `set path=%path%;C:\Windows\Microsoft.NET\Framework\v4.0.30319`

+## NLog

+NLog is a free logging platform for .NET, Silverlight, and Windows Phone with rich log routing and management capabilities.
+It makes it easy to produce and manage high-quality logs for your application regardless of its size or complexity.

+Support for NLog is available via the NLog-Users group.

+NLog is an open source project hosted on GitHub and its source code is available under the terms of a BSD license.

+Binary packages are available via NuGet.
+The binary for NLog 2.1.0 is provided in the source/Dependencies folder.

+If you're interested in joining NLog development efforts, go to the NLog-Development group.

+Visit http://nlog-project.org/ for more information.

 ## Resources